The Floured Table

 2 large eggs

-• Add cream, lemon juice, lemon zest and lemon oil and mix until completely blended.
+• Add heavy cream.
+Zest the lemon directly into the cream.
+Add lemon juice and lemon oil and whisk until completely blended.

 • With a spatula, fold in diced rhubarb and pour mixture onto cooled shortbread crust.
 Rap pan firmly on countertop several times to remove air bubbles that may have formed in custard.

 • Bake at 350° F (177C, gas mark 4) for 40-45 minutes, until custard layer is completely set - it should not jiggle.
-Cool completely on a rack.
+Place on a metal rack to cool.
 Once cool, place in refrigerator to set for at least one hour.

 SWISS MERINGUE TOPPING